uwcbc/celesta/TESTING.md

 In VSCode, open a new terminal (while keeping the first terminal running!).
 You can open a new terminal in the top-right of the terminal window near the bottom of the screen.

+Note: I'm currently using the Axios package for the HTTP requests.
+You'll need to type in the terminal `npm i axios` to install that package.

 As we have done before, navigate to the frontend folder `cd frontend` and run `npm start`.
 Once the frontend is built (it'll take a while), you can navigate to `http://localhost:3000/` and view the beautiful results.